Alumni interview with Timea Ella Jonas

 How do you remember your IBS studies?
 How do you remember your IBS studies?

-After the graduation we both found ourselves at multinationals.
-I started working for Heineken during my placement year, worked there during my last year of studies and stayed there after the graduation for another year.
+After graduation, we both found ourselves at multinationals.
+I started working for Heineken during my placement year, worked there during my last year of studies and stayed there after graduation for another year.
 I had many different roles at Heineken working on different brands however the best career shift within Heineken was accepting a position in the innovation department.
 The work consisted of inventing new brand extensions, brands and categories - a heaven for a marketer.
-Andras had already been working for a while at E.On in the marketing department, I believe one of his favorite assignments was working on E.On’s sponsorship of the 2012 London Olympics.
+Andras had already been working for a while at E.On in the marketing department, I believe one of his favourite assignments was working on E.On’s sponsorship of the 2012 London Olympics.
 Andras quit his office job in late 2013 to make a shift in his work-life balance, giving life more space.
 He made a bold move and moved to Switzerland to follow his dreams and start his own business in the field of outdoor sports.

 What is Singetrail?
 How did the idea occur to you?

 Singletrail is a mountain bike coaching and guiding company, providing active getaways in the Swiss Alps.
 The establishment of Singletrail was a strategic decision in which we reviewed the competition in the resort and after a few business plan scenarios, we decided that investing in mountain biking tourism could potentially bring good returns.
 We launched Singletrail Verbier in June 2017, after an eight-month-long preparation period of applying for the work permits, setting up the company, defining a competitive product portfolio and creating a visual identity.
 It wasn’t easy.
 In the first months of the project, I was still working as a product manager in a local Swiss startup and Andras was pursuing his snow sports instructor qualification.
 The 2016/2017 winter was full-on: a lot of late working hours, no weekends or holidays.